 Breakfast items in Italian restaurants consist of bread or rolls served with butter and jam.
 Beverages include lattes, cappuccinos, espresso, hot chocolate, milk or coffee.
 Biscotti, pastries, cereals, fruit compote, muesli, yogurt and fette biscottate are also commonly served in Italian restaurants.

 The food items served during lunch and dinner are similar.
 The main distinction is that dinner is often a lighter meal.
-Italian restaurants usually serve an antipasto or appetizer as a starter.
+Italian restaurants in St. Louis usually serve an antipasto or appetizer as a starter.
 This can include cheese, bruschetta, olives, cold cuts and sauce dips.
 A variety of pastas, soups, ravioli and risotto are also usually served.

 Other dishes served at Italian restaurants include polenta, cannoli, cheese fondue, ribollita, and Neopolitan pizza (very popular dish in many different countries around the world), Specific pizza flavours include pizza margherita, pizza bianca, pizza quattro formaggi, pizza capricciousa, pizza viennese and pizza romana.

 Chicken dishes include chicken parmigiana, chicken cacciatore, chicken piccata, and roasted chicken.